Paramedic Science BSc

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
 Each module has one or more formal or ‘summative’ assessments, which are graded and count towards the overall module grade.

-Assessment methods include written examinations, portfolios, practice assessment, OSCEs and a final year independent study.
+Assessment methods include written examinations, portfolios, practice assessment, OSCEs and an independent study.

 You will receive feedback on practice assessments and on formal assessments undertaken by coursework.
 Feedback on examination performance is available upon request from the module leader.
 Feedback supports learning and you are encouraged to discuss it with personal academic tutors and module tutors as appropriate.